TOTAL CITY SYSTEMS

 With an opportunity for constant growth and achievement people could have the time and freedom to choose the lifestyle they find most fulfilling.
 The city is designed to serve the needs of every member of society.

-Future By Design calls for a cybernated society in which computers could replace the outmoded system of electing politicians that in most cases represent the entrenched vested interests.
-This new technology will not dictate or monitor individual's lives, as in Future By Design this would be consider socially offensive and counterproductive.
+Future by Design calls for a cybernated society in which computers could replace the outmoded system of electing politicians that in most cases represent the entrenched vested interests.
+This new technology will not dictate or monitor individual’s lives, as in Future by Design this would be considered socially offensive and counterproductive.
 Books such as 1984 and Brave New World, and motion pictures such as Blade-Runner and Terminator 2 have spawned fear in some people regarding the takeover of technology in our society.
-Future By Design's only purpose is to elevate the spiritual and intellectual potential of all people, while at the same time providing the goods and services that will meet their individual and material needs.
+Future by Design’s only purpose is to elevate the spiritual and intellectual potential of all people, while at the same time providing the goods and services that will meet their individual and material needs.

 Cybernation is the linking of computers with automated systems.
 Eventually the central cybernated systems will coordinate all of the machinery and equipment that serve the entire city, the nation and ultimately the world.
 One can think of this as an electronic autonomic nervous system extending into all areas of the social complex.

 For example, in the agricultural belt the computers could automatically monitor and maintain the water table, soil chemistry, and coordinate the planting and harvesting of crops.
 In the residential sector, the system could maintain environmental cleanliness and the recycling of waste materials.